earthlab/earthlab.github.io/_posts/course-materials/internship/2017-05-10-intern-01-syllabus.md

 The mid term abstract should be 250-300 words and should include:

 * *Background:* Briefly discuss the background of your research in the context of existing work and literature.
-* *Methods / Study area:* Briefly descibe the methods you have been using and/or expect to use for your research this semester and the project study area.
+* *Methods / Study area:* Briefly describe the methods you have been using and/or expect to use for your research this semester and the project study area.
 * *Expected Results:* Summarize the results you expect to get from your research this semester.
 * *Methods / Study area:* Briefly describe the methods you have been using and/or expect to use for your research this semester and the project study area.